Varsini-Sakthi/covid-healthcare-analysis/README.md

 #    "Other Databases (ODBC)" / SQLite connector).
 ```

-No PostgreSQL/MySQL server required — everything runs against a local SQLite file, which Tableau
+No PostgreSQL/MySQL server required, everything runs against a local SQLite file, which Tableau
 Desktop (Mac) connects to natively via its "SQLite" or generic ODBC connector.
 If you'd rather use
 Postgres (closer to a real hospital data warehouse), `sql/01_schema.sql` is written in
 portable ANSI SQL and will run with only trivial syntax tweaks (`AUTOINCREMENT` → `SERIAL`).